2elle2/cs47-assignment4/README.md

-# cs47-assignment3
+# CS 47 Assignment 3 (Spotify)

-CS 47 Assignment 3 (Spotify): building a song browser for Spotify tracks.
+Building a song browser for Spotify tracks.